fnproject/cli/test/README.md

 * Don't be spammy : You shouldn't log excessively in tests as this will impact diagnosability when a test fails.
 Instead, always log the `CmdResult` you got from the last command that failed - this should include enough diagnostic history to work out what went wrong (including previous commands)
 * Write parallelizable tests: Tests are slow so sequencing them will make the test package slow - the harness includes tools to help make tests isolated (e.g. any app names created with `h.NewFuncName()` will be deleted after a test is done )  - remember to defer `h.Cleanup()` to ensure test state is cleaned up
 * Watch out for the Environment: The CLI package will pass on the surrounding environment to the CLI when its called - (primarily to allow easily overriding local  configuration like FN_API_URL and other env vars)

+## Testing against OCI APIs ##

+### Pre-req: ####
+1. You need an OCI account.
+2. You need OCI CLI profile setup and working with OCI Fn API.
+3. You need a VCN subnet and it subnet IDs.

+### WARNING: ####
+1. The integration test against OCI API may take 40-60 mins.
+2. The integration tests create new container repositories that need to be manually cleaned up.
+Approx 10 are created per run.
+3. If the test is interrupted using `Ctrl+C`, you may find Fn Apps left behind that need to be manually cleaned up.

+Follow the steps below to run CLI integration tests against OCI APIs:

+1. Update the `oci-test.sh` file with:
+    ```
+    FN_API_URL
+    FN_IMAGE
+    FN_IMAGE_2
+    FN_REGISTRY
+    ```
+2. Update the following files with appropriate values:
+    ```
+    oci-auth/fn/config.yaml
+    oci-auth/fn/contexts/functions-test.yaml
+    oci-auth/oci/config
+    simpleapp/app.json
+    ```

+3. Run `make oci-test`